Baron Blood: Victor Strange

 The storyline "The Book of the Vishanti: Curse of the Darkhold" in the title Doctor Strange: Sorcerer Supreme features a second version of the character.
 When a still-inexperienced Doctor Strange attempts to resurrect his dead brother Victor with a spell from the Book of the Vishanti, it revives him as a vampire.
 Given the costume and name of "Baron Blood" by a voodoo sorceress, Victor Strange attempts to control his bloodlust and become a costumed vigilante called "Khiron".
 He attempts to only prey on criminals, and when criminals are not available, Victor utilizes his willing girlfriend, Morgana.
 However, his heroic impulses are used against him; Victor is preyed upon by Cagliostro, an ancient entity that needs vampire blood to live.
 Victor barely escapes this situation.
 The bloodlust, however, forces the character to kill innocents and he eventually commits suicide.

-During the "Blood Hunt" storyline, Victor Strange returns as a ghost.
-Upon seeing Doctor Strange's vampire-converted body, he plans to make his entrance.
-It was revealed that Victor's ghost resided in the Crypt of Shadows behind the mirrors of the Sanctum Sanctorum.
-Blade visited him with knowledge of Victor's history and introduced himself as a "friend".
-Victor later possessed Doctor Strange's body and fought Wong, where he overwhelmed Wong enough to retreat.

 Kenneth Crichton

 The final version of Baron Blood features in the miniseries Union Jack.
 Kenneth Crichton, the son of Jacqueline Falsworth and a sufferer of the medical condition anemia, is estranged from his family after refusing to adopt the identity of Union Jack, deeming his close friend Joey Chapman to be a better choice.
 Crichton encounters Baroness Blood, who offers to cure his anemia.
-The character accepts and is turned into a vampire, becoming the third Baron Blood.
+Crichton accepts and is turned into a vampire, becoming the third Baron Blood.
 Baroness Blood then directs Crichton to steal the Holy Grail from a museum and uses the artifact to become immune to all vampire weaknesses.
 The Baroness then betrays Crichton and her vampire servants, leaving them to die when exposed to sunlight.